orlamadden/hello-world-apparel/README.md

    - Office kits: navigates to an apparel bundle
    - On sale: navigates to items that are on sale

+### Home page

+#### Best sellers

+- The best sellers list on the home page are product listings that are marked as featured by the site admin
+- The featured option is a boolean value that is in the Product model

 ### Sign up page

 #### Registration Form